-Gives the name written in the legend to label the subset.
+The Label text box allows you to set the name which will be written in the plot's legend to label the dataset.
 By default this is derived from the Row Subset's name and, if it's not part of the main dataset, the name of the dataset's tab.
-You can type in a new value to change what is written in the legend.